kubedb/docs/docs/guides/mysql/schema-manager/initializing-with-script/index.md

 ### Deploy Vault Server

 In this section, we are going to deploy a Vault Server.
-Below is the YAML of the `VaultServer` CR that we are going to create,
+Let's deploy it using this following yaml,

 ```yaml
 apiVersion: kubevault.com/v1alpha1